-Gas Valve

-The gas valve controls the flow of gas to the burners in both low and high fire.
+Gas Valve - The gas valve controls the flow of gas to the burners in both low and high fire.
 When the gas valve is energized it automatically opens and regulates the gas pressure in the manifold.
+See Figure 8 below.